-I have had potential clients come into the Law Office of Bryan Fagan, PLLC to discuss a situation where he or she believes that their child is being kept by the other parent against the orders as set forth by the court, only to find out that he or she had misinterpreted the court order.
+I have had potential clients come into the Law Office of Bryan Fagan, PLLC, to discuss a situation where they believe that their child is being kept by the other parent against the orders set forth by the court, only to find out that they had misinterpreted the court order.

-Assuming that you have read your court order correctly, a family law attorney can consult with you and discuss your options as far as using the legal system to assure the safe return of your child.
-Keep in mind that the sooner you find out what your rights are, the sooner you can act on them.
+Assuming that you have read your court order correctly, a family law attorney can consult with you and discuss your options as far as using the legal system to assure your child's safe return.
+Keep in mind that the sooner you find out your rights, the sooner you can act on them.

-There is a fine line before jumping to conclusions before you have all the facts and then acting appropriately based on the knowledge you’ve gained from a licensed family law attorney.
+There is a fine line before jumping to conclusions before you have all the facts and act appropriately based on the knowledge you've gained from a licensed family law attorney.

 What is Habeas Corpus (besides hard to pronounce)?

-If you are the parent with a legal right to possession of your child, then you may initiate a writ of Habeas Corpus to have your child returned to you by the other parent who is wrongfully in possession of your child.
+If you are the parent with a legal right to possession of your child, then you may initiate a writ of Habeas Corpus to have your child returned to you by the other parent who is wrongfully in the custody of your child.

-As we’ve touched on before, it is critical that there is a valid order in place that governs possession, access, and visitation of your child and that this order states that you have the right to possession of your child at the time that you believe it does.
-If you can satisfy this issue, you have a strong chance of being able to succeed in a habeas corpus action.
+As we've touched on before, it is critical that there is a valid order in place that governs possession, access, and visitation of your child and that this order states that you have the right to custody of your child at the time that you believe it does.
+If you can satisfy this issue, you have a strong chance of succeeding in a habeas corpus action.

-You would need to file a petition for a writ of habeas corpus in the court in which your order comes from.
-If you have no order in place, you would likely need to file it in the county where your child resides.
+You would need to file a petition for a writ of habeas corpus in the court from which your order comes from.
+If you have no charge in place, you would likely need to file it in the county where your child resides.